Being 'Present' For Our Pets

-These days we’re often told how important it is to be 'present' in our lives which, to me, means focusing on the present moment rather than being distracted by other things.
+These days we’re often told how important it is to be 'present' in our lives which, to me, means focusing on and appreciating the present moment rather than being distracted by other things.
 And while there are benefits for being present on a personal level, I think it's even more important to be present for the sake of those who are around us, whether they are people or are our pets.

 I don't know if there’s a better example of living in the 'present' than our pets.
 When they're not paying rapt attention to us they'll be 'in the moment' with what’s going on around them in their environment.
 Of course this is in stark contrast to we humans who often get so preoccupied with our thoughts or messing around on our smart phones, rather than being present and attentive to our dogs.

 Frankly, I hadn't given this topic much attention until recently when a number of unrelated experiences all occurred within a couple of days of each other, and prompted me to put my feelings into written words.